Jumbo deLuxe comic strip adventures is an ongoing webcomic project by Adrian J Wallace.

 • Drawings that involve a lot of architecture or vehicles are sometimes conceived using Google SketchUp (3D computer software), then copied into the final artwork.
 Backgrounds are sometimes drawn on a separate paper, so they can be re-used over multiple panels.

-• Fully inked Artwork is scanned to the computer with small desktop Epson usb scanner.
-Stuff is usually scanned in at 400 pixels per inch.
+• Fully inked artwork is scanned to the computer with small desktop Epson usb scanner at 600 pixels per inch.

 • The scanned Files are assembled, corrected and colored with Adobe PhotoShop, and a Wacom tablet.
 Sometimes things like shaky lines or awkward facial expressions are re-drawn in this stage.